THE GARDEN OF ONE THOUSAND BUDDHAS

 Memorial Day - Labor Day: 8 am - dusk

-The Garden of One Thousand Buddhas in western Montana's Jocko Valley, just north of Arlee, is being created through the visionary guidance of Gochen Tulku Sang-ngag Rinpoche, an incarnate Tibetan Buddhist lama.
+The Garden of One Thousand Buddhas in western Montana's Jocko Valley, just north of Arlee, is led by the visionary guidance of Gochen Tulku Sang-ngag Rinpoche.
 Nestled in a peaceful valley in the land of the Confederated Salish and Kootenai Tribes of the Flathead Reservation, the Garden of One Thousand Buddhas aligns positive properties of the physical world in a sacred architectural arrangement based on the eight-spoked Dharma wheel.
 This symbol evokes the turning or awakening of the enlightened qualities of altruism and wisdom.

-Dedicated as an International Peace Center, the Garden of One Thousand Buddhas supports people in cultivating inner peace and in preserving the ancient culture of Tibet.
-The mission of the Garden is to provide people of all faiths with an opportunity to generate profound merit, to reduce global negativities, and to bring about lasting peace.
-Through the use of the ancient symbols of Buddhism, the Garden awakens one’s natural inner qualities of joy, wisdom, and compassion.
+The Garden of One Thousand Buddhas is a public park, botanical garden and Buddhist center in the Nyingma School of Tibetan Buddhism.
+The mission of the Garden is to provide people of all faiths with an opportunity to generate profound merit and reduce global negativity.
+The garden is a sacred place to uncover one’s fundamental dignity, intelligence and wakefulness.
+Through the use of the ancient symbols of Buddhism, the garden awakens one’s natural inner qualities of joy, wisdom, and compassion.
+The garden is an architectural masterpiece located in the most beautiful mountain scenery of Montana.